 You may not realize it, but the air within your home could be harboring more irritants than outdoor air.
-These pollutants can inflame seasonal allergies here in Cocoa.
+These pollutants can inflame seasonal allergies here in Melbourne.
 Thankfully, taking care of your house’s air quality isn’t as challenging as you might imagine, and with just a few small, regular changes, you can lessen the chance these pollutants and allergens will trouble you and your family.
 Here are five different steps you can take to better the air quality in your house:

 1. Tidy Up